 Prior to joining AAAS, he served as a clean energy policy analyst at the Information Technology & Innovation Foundation (ITIF).
 While at ITIF, he tracked federal energy R&D investments and innovation activities, and authored several white papers and policy briefs exploring the role of innovation in solving the nation's energy and climate challenges.
 He also regularly coordinated Congressional briefings, conferences, and events bringing together leading experts in government, industry, and academia.
 Previously, he served as Jan Schori Fellow at the Business Council for Sustainable Energy, a coalition of energy firms and utilities working to engage policymakers for market-based solutions to sustainable energy development and climate change.

 As a student, he interned with the AAAS Center for Science, Technology and Congress, now the Office of Government Relations.
 He earned a masters degree in public policy with a focus on science and technology policy at George Mason University, and a B.A. in journalism from Ithaca College.
-Prior to graduate school, he worked for five years as a cause communications professional and an award-winning journalist.
+Prior to graduate school, he worked for five years as a cause communications professional and journalist.